mosaic-design-system/docs/src/mosaic/ux-strategy-at-advanced.md

 order: 4
 toc: true
 ---
+> If everyone is moving forward together, then success takes care of itself.
+>
+> *Henry Ford*

+The content behind much of what we are hoping to achieve with Mosaic is about unity, bringing together products under common areas and ensuring that the application experience is consistent and familiar for users of Advanced products, all whilst ensuring accessibility is a top priority and addressed in any redesign or product uplift.

 The following information is of particular relevance to Advanced products and employees, however in the interest of full transparency we have included it as part of the external Mosaic Design System.
 Whilst it is not indicative of the complete product-by-product strategy for the UX/UI team at Advanced, it hopes to shed some light on the general roadmap for adoption of the Mosaic Design System at Advanced, and outline the other areas of product improvement we are working on.
 For external users of Mosaic, this may help to provide some inspiration for implementing Mosaic across your own software.

 ## The Pyramid